jborean93/smbprotocol/README.md

 * Read and writing of files and pipes
 * Sending IOCTL commands
 * Sending of multiple messages in one packet (compounding)
+* Experimental support for both standalone and DFS server shares

 This is definitely not feature complete as SMB is quite a complex protocol, see backlog for features that would be nice to have in this library.